LeoPlatform/rstreams/content/rstreams-flow/running-locally.en.md

 # Prerequisites
 * This assumes you are using [Visual Studio Code](https://code.visualstudio.com/) as your IDE, however everything should be possible in your favorite IDE such as IntelliJ or whatever it may be
-* You will need the [Serverless Framework](../getting-started/#install-the-serverless-framework) installed as a global package.
 * If you want to follow along, you should go through the [Getting Started Guide](../getting-started)